QB Daniels returns as No. 1 Georgia dominates Missouri, 43-6

 UP NEXT

-Missouri plays the first of back-to-back home SEC games when it plays South Carolina on Saturday.
+Missouri plays the first of back-to-back home SEC games when it faces South Carolina on Saturday.

 Georgia closes its SEC schedule at Tennessee next Saturday.
 The Bulldogs have won the last four in the series, including a 44-21 home win last season when both teams were ranked.